qapulse/automation/MessageMe/README.md

 Preconditions:
 It must be run in a device with no sim, to let the application to create an account by email.
+Before running the test update email address in `features/support/users.rb`.
+Add +10 to the number in email (didier.corrales+708@lognllc.com).

 `calabash-android run /path/<MessageMe.apk> features/smokeTest.feature`